-Have you conducted a Plot2Farm trial previously? ☐ YES ☐ NO First Name: Last Nam me: Farm Name: Farm mailing address: Farm business address: Closest town to farm operation: o farm operation: Phone: E-mail: Implementation of the trial requires the support of an agronomist.
-D have an agronomist that would be involved in the implementation of If yes/maybe - Agronomist Name: Business s Affiliation of Agronomist: Agronomist Email: Agronomist Phone: Are you a member in good standing with Alberta Grains?
-YES NO TRIAL INFORMATION The following portion of the intake form n relates t o the details of the trial you wish to implement.
+Have you conducted a Plot2Farm trial previously? □ YES □ NO First Name: Last Nan ame: Farm Name: Farm mailing address: Farm business address: Closest town to farm operation: to farm operation: Phone: E-mail: Implementation of the trial requires the support of an agronomist.
+Do you currently have an agronomist that would be involved in the implementation of this trial?
+If yes/maybe - Agronomist Name: Business Affiliation of Agronomist: Agronomist Email: Agronomist Phone: Are you a member in good standing with Alberta Grains?
+YES NO TRIAL INFORMATION The following portion of the intake form n relates t to the details of the trial you wish to implement.
 1. Brief trial description: 2.
 Which year do you wish you implement this trial?